It’s probably far from obvious, but your diabetes could be the reason that you’re having trouble sleeping.

 Finally, consider using smart textiles that could help improve your sleep.
-Though it might sound like the stuff from a cool science fiction movie, Celliant is a new responsive fabric that helps increase bloodflow and blood oxygen levels in tissue.
+Though it might sound like the stuff from a cool science fiction movie, Celliant® is a new responsive fabric that helps increase blood flow and local circulation in tissue.

 Perhaps most important of all?
 If you have diabetes and are experiencing sleep problems, talk with your doctor.
 Together, the two of you can develop a strategy to help you better manage your condition—while achieving the rest that you need.